moayadsameer/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: >-
-        We are a multidisciplinary construction company with a vision to transform ideas into remarkable spaces.backed by a team of certified engineers, architects, and specialists, Ires Arabia delivers end-to-end construction and design solutions with uncompromised quality and precision
+      text: Building Your Dreams from Ground Up
       color: text-dark
       type: TitleBlock
+      styles:
+        self:
+          fontWeight: 500
     subtitle: ''
-    text: ''
+    text: >
+      We are a leading construction and maintenance company in Jordan and the UAE, specializing in comprehensive services from pre-construction to final handover.
+Our expertise ensures that your projects are completed on time, within budget, and to the highest standards.
     actions:
-      - label: See Tutorials
+      - label: Get started today
         altText: ''
         url: /
         showIcon: true